Pratikpatil53/AshesBelow/README.md

 - Simple item-based inventory system (lighter, bolt cutter, keys etc.)
 - Lo-fi visuals and a focus on dread—not jumpscares

----

-## 🖼️ Screenshots

-> 📷 *Coming soon — screenshots will be added to showcase progress.*

----

 ## 🚧 Current Progress

 - ✅ Forest entrance and intro area built